apple/swift-migration-guide/Guide.docc/MigrationStrategy.md

 And as you do, your mental model of how the Swift concurrency system works will develop just as rapidly.

+> Important: This guidance should not be interpreted as a recommendation.
+You should feel confident about using other approaches.

 ## Strategy

+This document outlines a general strategy that could be a good starting point.
-There is no one single approach that will work for all projects, but there is a general strategy that is often effective.
+There is no one single approach that will work for all projects.

 The approach has three key steps:

 - Select a module